julian19072001/xMega-Libraries/README.md

 # xMega-Libraries
-Rewitten arduino libraries for use on the HvA xMega board
+Rewitten arduino libraries for use on the xMega board